NOAA-OWP/ngen/doc/DEPENDENCIES.md

 ### Version Requirements

-A version of Python 3 >= `3.6.12` (the oldest currently supported at the time of this writing) is required.
+A version of Python 3 >= `3.6.8` is required.
 There are no specific version requirements for `numpy` currently.

 ## pybind11